murkl/arch-os/runtime/README.md

 the convention and is what lets two modules sit open in an editor and still be told apart; two of them in one folder is refused rather than resolved.

-The **folder name is the module's identity**: what `runtime.yaml` lists, what the command line names, and what its answers and its log are called.
+The **folder name is the module's identity**: what the page offering it is keyed on, what the command line names, and what its answers and its log are called.
 The `installer` module answers into `installer.conf` and logs into `installer.log`.

 ### The order of the opening